Taritsyn/WebMarkupMin/src/WebMarkupMin.AspNetCore3/readme.txt

    =============
    RELEASE NOTES
    =============
-   Services required by WebMarkupMin are now conditionally registered using the `TryAdd` methods.
+   1. Services required by WebMarkupMin are now conditionally registered using the `TryAdd` methods;
+   2. Added a `AspNetCoreLogger` class, which is a wrapper around the standard ASP.NET Core logger.

    =============
    DOCUMENTATION